ibm-cloud-docs/containers/cs_troubleshoot.md

     </tr>
     <tr>
       <td>Deleted</td>
-      <td>The cluster is deleted but not yet removed from your dashboard. </td>
+      <td>The cluster is deleted but not yet removed from your dashboard.
+If your cluster is stuck in this state for a long time, open an [{{site.data.keyword.Bluemix_notm}} support ticket](/docs/get-support/howtogetsupport.html#using-avatar). </td>
     </tr>
     <tr>
     <td>Deleting</td>